End-Fed Half-Wave Antenna Length Calculator (EFHW)

 Common FAQs

-• An End-Fed Half-Wave (EFHW) antenna is a simple wire antenna that operates at half of the wavelength of the frequency being used.
-It is end-fed, meaning that the feed point is at one end of the antenna.
+- An End-Fed Half-Wave (EFHW) antenna is a wire antenna where the feed point is at one end of the wire, designed to resonate at half of the wavelength of the operating frequency.

-2. Why is the 468 number used in the formula?
+Why is the number 468 used in the formula?

 This calculator simplifies the process of designing an EFHW antenna, providing quick results for various amateur radio bands, and helping users build efficient antennas for their specific needs.